JuliaConcurrent/Atomix.jl/README.md

 # AtomicArrays

-AtomicArrays.jl implements `@atomic`, `@atomicswap`, and `@atomicreplace` that are superset of the macros in Base.jl.
-In addition to atomic operations on the fields, they support atomic operations on array elements.
+AtomicArrays.jl implements `@atomic`, `@atomicswap`, and `@atomicreplace` that are superset of the macros in `Base`.
+In addition to atomic operations on the fields as implemented in `Base`, they support atomic operations on array elements.

 ```julia
 julia> using AtomicArrays: @atomic, @atomicswap, @atomicreplace